ucfopen/Obojobo-Docs/releases/v3.3.2/authors/index.md

 Add some text to the Content section.
 A `<Content>`, `<Page>`, `<p>` (paragraph), and the text itself will be added into the Module

 Notice the `<p>` paragraph tag has been adopted from standard HTML.
-Obojobo supports a number of regular HTML tags for text described in the [OboXML Content Types](content_types.html).
+Obojobo supports a number of regular HTML tags for text described in the [Text Content Conventions](../developers/text_content.html).

 ```xml
 <ObojoboDraftDoc>